JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 Is a library like ScrollReveal.js necessary?

-No. For basic reveals, a ~1 KB observer is enough.
-Use a library only if you need timelines, complex sequences, or legacy support.
+No. For basic reveals, a ~1 KB IntersectionObserver script is enough.
+Reach for a library only if you need complex timelines or legacy support.

 Will this hurt Core Web Vitals?

-Not if you animate transforms/opacity and avoid blocking the main thread.
-The content is server-rendered and visible in the DOM.
+Not if you animate transforms/opacity only and keep work off the main thread.
+Content remains server-rendered and visible in the DOM.
+See mobile performance best practices.

 How do I test motion accessibility?